 - Omaha, Nebraska | Live Show

 Stecher defeated Charlie Cutler to become the first widely recognized World Heavyweight Champion after the retirement of Frank Gotch.
-Retroactively recognized by the National Wrestling Alliance as the real World champion.525- days
+On December 11, 1916, Johan Olin defeated Stecher by count-out, and was awarded the championship by referee, but this title change was unrecognized.644- days

 5 Charlie Cutler